Intranet2023/tpotce/README.md

 [tanner](http://mushmush.org/),
 [wordpot](https://github.com/gbrindisi/wordpot)

+### IoT/ICS/OT Honeypots
+The following honeypots focus on industrial control systems and IoT devices:
+- **Conpot** emulates common ICS protocols and devices.
+Port and template settings can be adjusted via the `CONPOT_TEMPLATE_*` variables in `.env`.
+- **Medpot** simulates a medical equipment web service on port 80.
+- **Dicompot** provides a DICOM server for medical imaging devices.
+- **Miniprint** mimics a network printer with web management on port 8080.
+- **IPPhoney** exposes a basic IPP printing service over HTTP.

 Alongside the following tools:
 * [Autoheal](https://github.com/willfarrell/docker-autoheal) a tool to automatically restart containers with failed healthchecks.
 * [Cyberchef](https://gchq.github.io/CyberChef/) a web app for encryption, encoding, compression and data analysis.